 For him, there is no real “process” for songwriting.
 While his only rule is to never throw away something he wrote (because hey, who knows!), no two song writing sessions are the same.
 “I will hear a melody in my head and the words begin to flow.
 At times, I’ve written a chorus first, or a bridge, and then the rest comes easily.
 At other times I’ve walked away when it just isn’t working and gone back to it.
 Some writes have come easy where I have a song in one hour and others have taken much longer.”

-One of the most important songwriting ‘tricks’ for Michael is tapping in to those life experiences.
+One of the most important songwriting ‘tricks’ for Michael is tapping into those life experiences.
 “Life inspires me.
 Being a good listener also helps a lot in songwriting.
 Relationships, world events and just being alive inspires me.”
 The fact that Michael even is alive isn’t lost on him.
-Diagnosed with stage 4 colon cancer after a tumor ruptured and went in to his liver, Michael is two-years cancer free after emergency surgery and completing chemo.
+Diagnosed with stage 4 colon cancer after a tumor ruptured and travelled to his liver, Michael is five-years cancer free after emergency surgery and completing chemo.
 He wrote the song “Shed my Skin” about his dealings with cancer and getting a new start on life.
 “Cancer changed how I write, absolutely.
 I have a better understanding of how difficult illness is on both the patient and the people who love you.”

 A huge Tom Waits fan (“I Hope I Don’t Fall in Love with You” is his favorite song of all time), Michael is continuing to advance in the industry he loves.
-He and singer/songwriter Natalie Jean co-wrote the track “Letting Go,” which made the Grammy ballot this past year, enabling Michael to attend for the first time.
+He and singer/songwriter Natalie Jean co-wrote the track “Letting Go,” which made the Grammy ballot for consideration in 2019, enabling Michael to attend for the first time.
 “Going to the Grammys was a moment I will never forget.
 I was really proud to be there.”